Why You’ll Love This Recipe

 This Easy Breakfast Strata is packed with everything that makes breakfast casseroles so appealing: rich eggs, tender bread, plenty of cheese, and a colorful mix of vegetables.
 It is hearty enough to serve as a complete meal, yet simple enough for even a relaxed morning at home.

 One of the best things about this recipe is that it can be assembled ahead of time and chilled before baking.
 That makes it especially useful for entertaining or busy mornings when you want something homemade without rushing.
-The combination of cheddar, Havarti, and Parmigiano-Reggiano gives it a wonderfully creamy, savory flavor, while the mushrooms, greens, tomatoes, and red onion add freshness and balance.
+The combination of cheddar, Havarti, and Parmigiano-Reggiano gives it a wonderfully creamy, savory flavor, while the seasoned ground beef adds depth and richness.

 It is also easy to adapt based on what you have on hand, so you can make it your own with different vegetables, cheeses, or proteins.